serminndemirci/opencv-image-basics/README.md

 ---

 #### Resizing
-Resizing changes the spatial resolution of the image using interpolation techniques.
+Resizing changes the spatial resolution of the image using interpolation techniques.Interpolation is a mathematical technique used to estimate new pixel values when resizing an image.

 - Interpolation type significantly affects image quality.
 - Interpolation types: